boshkins/pelopia/doc/HLD.md

 1. Search through an Objective C API
 1. Search through a Swift API

+1. Download/build from sources in a clean environment on Windows
+1. Download/build from sources in a clean environment on Linux
+1. Download/build from sources in a clean environment on Android
+1. Download/build from sources in a clean environment on OSX
+1. Download/build from sources in a clean environment on iOS

-1. Installation and operation on Windows
+1. Installation package for Windows
-1. Installation and operation on Linux
+1. Installation package for Linux
+1. Installation package for Linux, root mode
-1. Installation and operation on Android
+1. Installation package for Android
-1. Installation and operation on OSX
+1. Installation package for OSX
-1. Installation and operation on iOS
+1. Installation package for iOS

-1. Search using one category
-1. Search using multiple categories

 ##Milestones

-1. Unit testing framework is operational
-1. Acceptance testing framework is operational
-1. CI is operational, per platform
-1. Windows API is feature complete (download from Mapzen, C++ API working)
-1. Linux API is feature complete (download from Mapzen, C++ API working)
-1. Android API is feature complete (download from Mapzen, Android API working)
+2. Search with LatLon works
+2. Search with BoundingBox works
+3. Autocomplete works
+3. Reverse search works

-1. OSX API is feature complete (download from Mapzen, C++ API working)
+1. API is feature complete (JSON downloaded from Mapzen, C++ API working), per platform

+2. API works using datasets in optimized format prepared locally, all platforms
+2. API works using datasets in optimized format prepared on server, all platforms

+3. C API
+3. Java API
+3. Python API
+3. Node.js API
+3. Swift API
-1. iOS API is feature complete (download from Mapzen, Objective C or Swift C API working)
+3. Objective C API

-2. Performance milestones met, per platform
+1. Performance milestones met, per platform

+##Non-story tasks
+1. Set up unit testing framework
+1. Set up acceptance testing framework
+1. Set up CI, per platform/language
+2. Set up Doxygen